Table of Contents

 1. What house can you afford with a $ 100,000 salary?

-You can afford a home between $300K to $400K if your annual salary is $100K assuming your Debt-to-Income ratio and creditworthiness are favourable.
+You can afford a home between $300K to $400K if your annual salary is $100K assuming your Debt-to-Income ratio and creditworthiness is favourable.

 2. What credit score is needed to buy a $300K house?

-You need a FICO score of at least 580 with a 3.5% down payment to get an FHA loan.
+Most conventional lenders require a credit score of 620.
+However, to get an FHA loan you need a credit score of at least 580 with a 3.5% down payment.
 This means you have to pay $10,500 as the minimum down payment for a $300K house.

 As per the 28/36 rule, you will at least have to make $14,200 (including taxes and insurance) every month to afford a $500K house.

-4. What are the Upfront Costs of Buying a House?
+4. What are the ufront costs of buying a house?

-The upfront costs of buying a house include a down payment and closing costs like appraisal, real-estate attorney fees, and more.
+The upfront costs of buying a house include a down payment and closing costs like appraisal, real-estate attorney fees, mortgage insurance, and more.

 To calculate your house affordability, follow the 28/36 rule.
 The rule states that you shouldn't spend more than 28% of your gross monthly income on home expenses.
 And 36% of your gross monthly income on overall debt payments.